 The RUP statement must also include the reason for restricting use.
-The RUP statement for a particular pesticide product containing the active ingredient atrazine is depicted below.
+The RUP statement for a particular pesticide product containing the active ingredient atrazine is depicted in the box directly below.
 The label signal word for this product is "Caution" and would not warrant RUP classification by acute toxicity.
 However, in this instance, EPA restricted use to certified applicators and those under their direct supervision due to ground and surface water concerns.